gnimmelf/manifester/README.md

 # TODO!

 1. Write tests (when proof-of-concept is valid)
-2. Change name from Manifester to CMXpress (package-name reserved on npm...)
+2. Change name from Manifester to "CMXpress" (package-name reserved on npm...)
+   - Or "CMXpresson"
+   - Or "JSONpress"
+   - Or "CMS For Friends (CMSFF)"
 3. Swap generator to Yeoman